LynkerIntel/lcsb-bootstrap/README.md

    - `role_name_regex` is the regex to use to search for the role that should be allowed to write to the state bucket.
 The system uses the first returned result, so this should return exactly one.
    - `subnet_map` is a map(map(string)).
 The top level is the AZ name to build a subnet.
 For each subnet, if there is a `public` key in the submap, then it should point to the CIDR of a public network.
 Same for a `private` key and private network.

    These all have reasonable defaults.
-For elements that are not "production" LCSB, the environment should be changed to something else and the bucket name adjusted, if desired.
+For elements that are not "production" CSB, the environment should be changed to something else and the bucket name adjusted, if desired.

 4. **Plan the deployment:**
    ```
-   terraform plan
+   tofu plan
    ```

 5. **Apply the configuration:**
    ```
-   terraform apply
+   tofu apply
    ```

 6. **Check outputs:**